Former Sen. Eichorn removed as Iron Range board chair

 The Iron Range Resources and Rehabilitation Board (IRRB) is an advisory board of legislators and works on community revitalization and economic development in northeastern Minnesota.
 (IRRRB/guest)

-Eichorn, R-Grand Rapids, was recently elected as chairman of the IRRRB, the “I-triple-R-B” to locals, which works on community revitalization and economic development in northeastern Minnesota.
+Eichorn, R-Grand Rapids, was recently elected as chair of the IRRRB, the “I-triple-R-B” to locals, which works on community revitalization and economic development in northeastern Minnesota.
 It’s a coveted role that community members hold in high esteem.

 The IRRRB advisory board consists of state senators and representatives.
-In a statement, the IRRRB said that with Eichorn’s resignation from the Senate he is no longer on the the board.
+In a statement, the IRRRB said that with Eichorn’s resignation from the Senate he is no longer on the board.

 “As a result of today’s resignation by former Sen. Justin Eichorn from the Minnesota State Senate, he is no longer a state senator and therefore no longer the chair of the Iron Range Resources & Rehabilitation (IRRR) Board,” the statement said.